santi1110/bd_lbc_team_template/project_documents/rubric.md

 **Resource:**

-**Participate in a design review to receive feedback on your design.** List one change or clarification that your team made after holding a review of your design (either from a peer or instructor).
-(If there are comments/questions still in the quip doc, that might save you some time remembering...)

-1.

-**Participate in a design review to give feedback on another group's design.**
-List one question or piece of feedback that you remember giving the other team at the time of their review that was helpful or insightful.
-(If there are comments/questions still in the quip doc, that might save you some time remembering...)

-1.

 **Share what was worked on yesterday, the plan for today, and any blockers as a part of a scrum standup.** In one or two sentences, describe what your team found to be the most useful outcome from holding daily standups.